etaSpirit/DiscordEasyRP-GifScript/README.md

 # DiscordEasyRP-GifScript

+-- Courrently working on a clean implementation in python --

 A little python script to cycle frames into Discord Rich Presence

 Python 3.6 or newer will be needed to execute the script